jmoekamp/mastodon_toot_scraper/README.md

 ### Empty thread / "0 comments"

+When no one has replied to the root toot, the fragment shows the root toot's engagement stats (favourites, boosts, replies) above a "No comments yet" message with a "Be the first to reply!" link to the toot.
+If the toot has zero engagement across all metrics, the stats bar is omitted but the encouragement message is still shown.

-The toot may be on a private or restricted account.
+If you expect comments but see this empty state, the toot may be on a private or restricted account.
 Use `--token` with an access token that has read permissions for that account.

 ### Corrupt or truncated JSON sidecar